Harpo3/archsimian/README.md

 If you use the MM4 Android App to sync to your phone wirelessly, you can still use it while MM4 is running in the VM, but you may need to disable KDE from autoconnecting to your phone so the VM can recognize the device.

+When installing the VM you have to add guest additions before you install MM4 so that you can configure access to the music library and the folder(s) you will use to store the MM4 backups for its database and for your playlists.

 <b>MediaMonkey Addons:</b>

 You need to install/setup several scripts (.mmip files) in MM4: